Allegheny-Computer-Science-400-S2020/lab1_starter/README.md

 ## Assistance

-If you are having trouble completing any part of this project, then please talk with either the course instructor or a teaching assistant during the lab session.
+If you are having trouble completing any part of this project, then please talk with either the course instructor or a tech-leader during the lab session.
 You can also schedule a meeting during the course instructor's office hours.